 Black Beans and Rice

-Note: This recipe is suitable for those following a vegetarian (meat-free) diet.
-However, it may include ingredients such as dairy or other animal-based products that may not fit in with vegan or some other vegetarian diets.
+Note: This recipe is suitable for a vegetarian (meat-free) diet, but may include ingredients such as dairy or other animal-based products that wouldn't fit in with vegan or some vegetarian diets.

 This is a scrumptious and easy recipe.
 If you have leftovers, consider serving the beans on a salad the next day.